Gauravv-Pandey/First-Delta-Acc/README.md

 # First-Delta-Acc
-This is my first Git and GitHub account
+This is my first Git and GitHub account.